zxy1219/2000-Census-TIGER-LINE/README.md

 # 2000-Census-TIGER-LINE
-Convert the TIGER report type files to line shapefiles
+Convert the TIGER report type files into line shapefiles